for the autumn, or spring semester or the whole academic year

 please provide 2-5 pieces of different styles and/or composers that adequately demonstrate your skills: as reference, applicants may consult the admission requirements for full-time students of the adequate study level (BA or MA).
 Erasmus applicants do not necessarily need to meet these requirements, however, the materials listed may serve as a guide.

-all applications must a recording, even if a professor of the Liszt Academy has been contacted in advance.
+all applications must include a recording, even if a professor of the Liszt Academy has been contacted in advance.

 Coordinators must send the application materials directly to Ildikó Zátonyi, Erasmus+ coordinator